 Revenue Grants Received in advance - This reserve was set up to earmark grants where conditions have been satisfied, but the grant will not be spent until a later financial year.
+The 31.03.2021 balance is unusually high due to holding Government grants relating to Covid-19 which will be paid out during 2021-22.

 LABGI Reserve - The Local Authority Business Growth Incentive (LABGI) Scheme was introduced in 2005-2006.
-Grants received from Central Government are used to fund schemes that encourage business growth and development throughout the district (the remaining allocated balance has been moved to the LDF reserve).
+Grants received from Central Government are used to fund schemes that encourage business growth and development throughout the district and is now fully utilised.